In the Loop: Happy Death Day and Happy Death Day 2U

 In the Loop logo

-Tree (Jessica Rothe) is a sorority girl that wakes up in a strange bed on her birthday.
+Tree (Jessica Rothe) is a sorority girl who wakes up in a strange bed on her birthday.
 She goes about her day only to be murdered at the end of it.

 And given that this is a project about time loop movies, she, of course, wakes up in the same strange bed on her birthday once again.
 Finding an ally in Carter (Israel Broussard), the boy whose room she woke up in, Tree has to unravel the mystery of who killed her before she’s killed for a final time.